An electrical engineering perspective on naturality in computational physics: Mathematical structures for discrete solvers

 \subsection{Elliptic complexes}

 The \emph{elliptic complex} was popularized over half a century ago by Donald Spencer, primarily through his student J. J. Kohn \citep{Kohn}.
-Advantageously, an elliptic complex gives rise to a Hodge theory which, when restricted to the de Rham Complex, yields the traditional Hodge theory of differential forms (see e.g. \citep{Wells} for a more recent exposition).
+Spencer's 1969 paper ties elliptic complexes to homological algebra and overdetermined PDEs \citep{Spencer69}.
+Advantageously, an elliptic complex gives rise to a Hodge theory which, when restricted to the de Rham complex, yields the traditional Hodge theory of differential forms (see e.g. \citep{Wells} for a more recent exposition).